Proof by Contradiction

 First Euclid assumed √2 was a rational number.

-A rational number is a number that can be in the form p/q where p and q are integers and q is not zero.
+A rational number is a number that can be written as a fraction p/q, where p and q are integers with no common factors other than 1, and q is not zero.

 Real Numbers

-Another famous proof by contradiction was given by Georg Cantor when he showed the Real Numbers to be countable.
+Another famous proof by contradiction was given by Georg Cantor when he showed the Real Numbers are not countable.